 Postpartum 1.5 credits This section of the Counseling curriculum complements Midwifery Care 5 and includes information and skills needed to assess postpartum emotional adjustments and attachment difficulties and to provide early parenting support and intervention.
-Prerequisite: MW5315; concurrent enrollment in MW5308, MW5324
+Prerequisite: MW5315.
+Corequisites: MW5308, MW5324